pantheon-systems/documentation/source/_docs/wordpress-s3.md

 <div class="alert alert-info" role="alert">
   <h4 class="info">Note</h4>
   <p markdown="1">This plugin is verified to work on a WordPress Multisite.
-This plugin currently conflicts with [Solr Power](https://wordpress.org/plugins/solr-power/){.external}, our recommended plugin for Solr integration.
+The currently known conflict is with [Solr Power](https://wordpress.org/plugins/solr-power/){.external}, our recommended plugin for Solr integration.
 [More info](https://github.com/humanmade/S3-Uploads/issues/80){.external}.</p>
 </div>

 1. Download the latest plugin release from [Github](https://github.com/humanmade/S3-Uploads/releases){.external} and extract it to `wp-content/plugins/`.
 Note that our documentation has been tested for version 2.0.0.